A four-part, signature, learning experience encompassing more than 100 hours of orchestrated learning over 12 months.

 For those who wish to continue their professional development over and beyond the duration of the program, our executive coaches are available for additional coaching sessions.

-As a leader in my family business, Leading Others provided the tools I needed to accelerate my leadership development.
+As a leader in my family business, Drake's program provided the tools I needed to accelerate my leadership development.
 The feedback and perspectives given by my executive coach, as well as the other leaders in the program, added value that I utilize daily.

 The skills, experience, professionalism and passion of everyone involved with this program has been absolutely exceptional.